Hezkore/vscode-blitzmax-support/walkthroughs/build_options.md

 ![BlitzMax Logo](../media/blitzmax_title.svg)

 ## Changing your BlitzMax build options
+---
 Your activity bar has a brand new BlitzMax button!\
-Click the rocket in your activity bar to see the options for your current BlitzMax build task.
+Click the rocket in your activity bar to see your current BlitzMax build options.

 ![Build Options](../media/build_options.png)